Velomotion logo Velomotion small logo

 wheel size: 29 inches (27,5″ in XS/S)

-Weight: 13,43 kg
+Weight 13,43 kg

 Price: € 1.749

-The Grand Canyon has consistently been one of the best hardtails in the price range between 1.000 and 2.000 euros for many years.
-With the latest redesign, the Koblenz-based company added another variety to the already extensive Grand Canyon range: the three highest-quality equipment variants are now not only equipped with more spring travel at the front (now 120 mm), but also with a dropper post.
-Reason enough for us to take a close look at the top model and ask: how much trail hardtail is in the current Grand Canyon?
+The Grand Canyon has been one of the best hardtails in the price range between 1.000 and €2.000.
+With the latest redesign, the Koblenz-based company has added another variation to the already extensive Grand Canyon range: The three highest-end models now feature not only more front suspension travel (now 120 mm), but also a dropper post.
+Reason enough for us to take a closer look at the top model and ask: How much of a trail hardtail is in the current Grand Canyon?

 Note: At the time of testing this was new Canyon Stoic not yet available.
 However, we also believe that both bikes - the Stoic and also the Grand Canyon - have their right to exist and their own strengths and weaknesses.